 At the beginning of February we said hello to Lee, our new research assistant.
 At the end of February we said goodbye (for now) to Senyo.

 The Pawlowic Lab has been hosting a WCAIR Trainee, Mr. Senyo Botchie, since July 2019.
 While in Dundee, Senyo has been learning the basics of Cryptosporidium culture, detection, and drug discovery.
-He was recently featured on the university blog: https://blog.dundee.ac.uk/one-dundee/dundee-experience-to-help-ghanaian-scientist-tackle-parasite/ We are proud of what Senyo has accomplished while in Scotland and look forward toContinue reading “Building collaboration with Ghanaian scientists”
+He was recently featured on the university blog: https://blog.dundee.ac.uk/one-dundee/dundee-experience-to-help-ghanaian-scientist-tackle-parasite/ The collaborative project with Dr. Irene Ayi was also featured in a brochure putContinue reading “Building collaboration with Ghanaian scientists”

 Congrats to Beatrice on the success of her project application to the Wellcome Centre for Anti-Infectives Research.
 Ross provided supporting data, ideas, and writing.
 Beatrice was awarded £10,000 for her project.
 She had to win over all of WCAIR with a 5 minute “pitch”, then write a 2 page application, and present to the WCAIRContinue reading “Congrats Beatrice and Emma!”